Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ## Conclusion
 Duration: 1

-Upon successful completion of this Quickstart you were able to setup the Servicenow connector, ingest some data and run some queries!
+Hey, congrats!
+You set up the Snowflake Connector for ServiceNow, ingested some data and ran a query!